huijing/huijing.github.io/_drafts/sms-in-the-browser.md

 ![](https://cdn.glitch.com/03f552cb-b122-492c-94c5-0802f09a5185%2Fcheck.png?1545670192708)

-Replace the default markup of the `<main>` element the `index.html` file with the following instead:
+Replace the default markup of the `` element the `index.html` file with the following instead:

 ```html
 <main>